Spuxy/resumify/README.md

 Put this file into .env under the key "src"  <br />
 Run resumify app and check your resume on endpoint "/preview" <br />
 If u like that, you can easily generate index.html on endpoint "/generate" <br />

+## TODO
+Create CI/CD
+Create unit test
+Implement more colorschmes (only gruvbox is implemented)